• Skip to primary navigation

 • About

-Home » Keto Side Dishes » Crustless Vegetable Quiche
+Home » Side Dishes » Crustless Vegetable Quiche

 Crustless Vegetable Quiche

-A slice of a crustless vegetable quiche served with a fork.
+A slice of crustless vegetable quiche is served with a fork.

 Ingredients

-Sour cream: I tried using Greek yogurt in this recipe and thought that the sour cream was better.
+• Sour cream: I tried using Greek yogurt and thought the sour cream was better.
 The yogurt was a bit too tangy.

-To season: I use kosher salt, black pepper, garlic powder, and onion powder.
-You can use fresh minced garlic if you'd like.
+• To season: Kosher salt, black pepper, garlic powder, and onion powder.
+You can use a teaspoon of fresh minced garlic if you'd like.

 Variations